Nikolai558/SCT_Parse/README.txt

 for each section of the sector file.
 Once its complete you can change out a specific section (text file) with what you need.
 Then you can recompile it back into one .sct2 file.
 This program will create the files inside a folder located where the program EXE is located called "Sector_Files".

+Side note Kyle Sanders has created a .BAT file that will combine all txt files back into one sector file.
+The .bat file can be found on GitHub with the following link. https://github.com/KSanders7070/Combine_TXT_Into_SCT - Again All Credit for this batch file and the idea of my program goes to Kyle Sanders.

 Please post any issues you come across on GitHub under the Issues tab and I will try to correct them as they come in.